-Name/Title: Tim Willis, Interim Director of Resources

-Tel/Email: 01277 312500/tim.willis@brentwood.rochford.gov.uk
+Name/Title: Tim Willis, Interim Director - Resources (S151 Officer) Tel/Email: 01277 312500/tim.willis@brentwood.rochford.gov.uk

-- 27. The Fund has been allocated to cover the cost of projects that deliver local benefits.
-The Investment Plan has identified the council's strategic priorities for the Fund, along with expected outputs and outcomes. - 28.
-In addition to the £1m UKSPF allocation, a further one-off allocation of £20k will be provided from DLUHC for consultancy support.

-29. The Council will be able to use up to 4% of our UKSPF allocation to undertake necessary fund administration, such as project assessment, contracting, monitoring and evaluation and ongoing stakeholder engagement.
+- 31. The Fund has been allocated to cover the cost of projects that deliver local benefits.
+The Investment Plan has identified the council's strategic priorities for the Fund, along with expected outputs and outcomes. - 32.
+In addition to the £1m UKSPF allocation, a further one-off allocation of £20k will be provided from DLUHC for consultancy support. - 33.
+The Council will be able to use up to 4% of our UKSPF allocation to undertake necessary fund administration, such as project assessment, contracting, monitoring and evaluation and ongoing stakeholder engagement.